PeterHolderrieth/TransferLearning_Neuroimaging/README.md

 as a library for automatic differentation.

 ## Structure of the repository
+The main execution of one our methods is done via executing `main.py -deb full -con /path/to/json_file.json` where the `json_file.json` can be created via `input.py`.
 The core implementation of SFCNs can be found in `/sfcn/`.
 The folder `/methods/` contains all methods which we consider: transfer learning methods, direct training, elastic net regression, and direct transfer of a pre-trained model.
+The